kaitlynd6133/sep10-freedom-project/prep/content.md

-# Content
-Topic: **Business**
-## Apps
-* The website that I looked into was https://www.ringcentral.com/us/en/blog/free-business-apps/
-* This website contains rankings of different types of apps used for business
-* The first app review I looked at is <a href="https://evernote.com/">Evernote </a>
-  * Allows you to share notes with others
-  * Search for text in handwriting and images
-  * Make notes more accesible offline
-  * Available on Windows, Apple, Andriod, iOS
-* The second app review I looked at is <a href="https://workspace.google.com/products/drive/">Google Drive </a>
-  * Generous free storage
-  * Offline accesible available
-  * link to other prductivity tools
-* The third app review I looked at is <a href="https://www.waveapps.com/">Wave</a>
-  * Automated cash flow and expense tracking
-  * Direct intergrations with Google sheets
-  * Ecommerse feature
-## Technology
-* The second wesite that I looked into was https://crmswitch.com/business-technology/important-advancements-business-tech/
-* This website shows rankings of different types of techologies used in business
-* The technologies that they used are:
-  * Artifical Intelligence
-  * Social Media
-  * Computers
-## Devices & Hardwares
-* The third website that I looked into was https://squareup.com/us/en/hardware
-  * This website shows different types of hardwares and equipments used in business
-* The first hardware I looked at is the self-service ipad
-  * This allows customers to place orders, make payments, or complete other transaction without staff assistance.
-* I also searched up gadgets for business:
-* The second hardware I looked at is Security gadget
-  *  This gadget focuses on online security
-* The third hardware I looked at is Portable projector
-  *  This is used for presenting on a big screen like client offices allowing large and clear visuals for large groups to see.
- * The fourth hardware I looked at is Under desk elliptical machine
-   *  This device helps employees stay active and healthy while working by peddaling in place under their desk for exercising.
-It also helpes employees to incoporate movement without disrupting the office environment improve mood, and better focus.
-*  The fifth hardware I looked at is the Pomodoro timer
-   * This tool is used to improve focus and productivity by breaking work into short, timed intervals followed by short breaks.
-* The sixth hardware I looked at is Pen Scanners
-  *  This pen are used to digitize text from physical documents into editable digital text.

   ## Intro/Context/Overview:
-  *
+  * Technology plays a huge role in business success.
+There are many apps, new technologies, and equipments that are helpful making work easier and more effecient.
+  * Business has helped with economic growth.

   ## Categories:
-  *Hardwares
-    *
+  * Healthcare Apps
-  *Softwatres
+    * Apps looked into:  <a href="https://evernote.com/">Evernote </a>, <a href="https://workspace.google.com/products/drive/">Google Drive </a>, <a href="https://www.waveapps.com/">Wave</a>
+    * These apps allows employees' work easier and more organized.
+    * These apps helps with taking notes better, organize tools, and finance tracking.
+    * Evernote: Allows you to share notes with other, Search for text in handwriting and images, Make notes more accesible offline and is Available on Windows, Apple, Andriod, iOS.
+    * Google Drive: Generous free storage, Offline accesible available andlink to other productivity tools.
+    * Wave: Automated cash flow and expense tracking, Direct intergrations with Google sheets and Ecommerse feature.
-    *
+  * Devices
+   * Devices I looked into: <a href= "https://squareup.com/us/en/hardware/kiosk">Self Service Ipad</a>, <a href= "https://m.media-amazon.com/images/I/61pKMIi0AfL.jpg">Projector</a>, <a href= "https://vivo-us.com/cdn/shop/files/Shopify_d7433133-7f83-45a7-9e5d-369220587ffa.jpg?v=1756227683">Under Desk Elliptical Machine</a>,<a href= "https://pomodorotimer.com.au/cdn/shop/files/236046cb3c511192178b4e9098ed3610819d99adb0fa3e9a3b2c81f64696137e.jpg?v=1753956634">Pomodoro Timer</a>, <a href="https://www.closingthegap.com/wp-content/uploads/2024/12/exam-pen-1030x1001.jpeg">Pen Scanner</a>
+   * The Self Service Ipad allows customers to place orders, make payments, or complete other transaction without staff assistance.
+The Portable Projector is used for presenting on a big screen like client offices allowing large and clear visuals for large groups to see.
+The Under Desk Elliptical Machine helps employees stay active and healthy while working by peddaling in place under their desk for exercising.
+It also helpes employees to incoporate.
+The Pomodoro Timer is used to improve focus and productivity by breaking work into short, timed intervals followed by short breaks.
+The Pen Scanner is used to digitize text from physical documents into editable digital text.